xFranMe/MovieCheck/README.md

 ## About documentation

-Documentation and more info about this application can be found in this repository's wiki (Spanish).
+Documentation and more info about this app can be found in [this repository's wiki](https://github.com/xFranMe/MovieCheck/wiki) (Spanish).